dchebotarov/GAPIT/README.md

 # GAPIT

-Genomic Association and Prediction Integrated Tool
+This is a fork of GAPIT (Genomic Association and Prediction Integrated Tool) from Zhiwu Zhang.